Sleep Apnea Dangers in Fort Atkinson, WI

 - Daytime sleepiness

 - Inability to concentrate

 - Increased risk of car and workplace accidents

 When you’re not sleeping properly at night, you can feel sleepy during the day.
 You will also likely lose motivation, attention, and memory.
 All these problems can make you more likely to experience accidents at work or on the road, either from dozing off or from losing focus.

-Lack of sleep can also put you into a down mood, or make you irritable and anxious.
-Sometimes this could be a true mood disorder caused by disruption of brain chemistry.
+Lack of sleep can also put you into a down mood or make you irritable and anxious.
+Sometimes this could be a true mood disorder caused by a disruption of brain chemistry.
 Other times it could be a misdiagnosis caused by your lack of sleep.